fmoliveira/delightful-fediverse-apps/watchlist-for-activitypub-apps.md

 * :black_nib: [Scuttlebutt](https://github.com/DanielMowitz/ssb_ap_bridge) - currently working on a bridge between SSB and AP networks

+* :tada: :black_nib: [Smithereen](https://pinafore.social/statuses/103081791846631680) - "VKontakte-like social network written in Java ... with friends and walls and photos and groups...
+Of which currently only friends and walls are implemented.
+Not quite ready enough and so not published anywhere yet, but I'm looking forward to it."

 * :tada: :heavy_check_mark: [SocialHome](https://git.feneas.org/socialhome/socialhome/issues/522) - currently working on adding AP support to their [Python federation library](https://git.feneas.org/jaywink/federation/issues/7)

-* :tada: :black_nib: [Zap](https://zotlabs.org/page/zap/zap) - [Zot app](https://gitlab.com/fediverse/fediverse.gitlab.io/wikis/watchlist-for-Zot-apps) that supports AP natively since the 2019-09-22 release
+* :tada: :black_nib: [Zap](https://zotlabs.org/page/zap/zap) - [Zot app](https://git.feneas.org/feneas/fediverse/wikis/watchlist-for-Zot-apps) that supports AP natively since the 2019-09-22 release

 #### Blog and Publishing Apps